stevesette/DS_4300/HW_2/README.md

-# Homework 2 Analysis (Jack Tonina & Steve Setteducatti)
+# Homework 2 Analysis (Jack Tonina & Steve Setteducati)
+# Contributions:
+RedisConnector1 - Steve\
+RedisConnector2 - Jack\
+followinsert.py - Steve\
+utils - Steve (just moved folder)\
+ReadMe Analysis - Jack/Steve (paired writing)

 ## NOTE
 Please check the Twitter directory for all of our code since it is shared between HW1 and HW2.
 We thought that adjusting our directory structure for this made the most sense in a program organizational manner.
 It is also worth noting that all of the computer specs from HW1's analysis readme are reflected in HW2 as well.
 Since this was not mentioned on the assignment PDF we figured we could leave out this redundant information and make this analysis as concise and focused toward the task we were given as possible.